Stremiouser666/projectivy-plugin-wallpaper-bingwallpaper/README.md

-# Projectivy Wallpaper Plugin : Bing Wallpaper
+# Projectivy Wallpaper Plugin : m3u8 Wallpaper

 Bing Photo of the Day as wallpaper for Projectivy Launcher.